Tapuhi tūtohu kua rēhitatia

 There are three levels of prescribing authority for nurses and each level has its own educational requirements:

-- Registered nurse prescribing in primary health and specialty teams – prescribe from a schedule of common medicines for common and long-term
+Registered nurse prescribers in primary health and specialty teams are designated to prescribe from a schedule of common medicines for common and long-term conditions.

-- Registered nurse prescribing in community health - prescribe from a limited schedule of medicines.
+- Registered nurse prescribers in community health are designated to prescribe a limited subset of medicines from the above schedule.

 You can check on the Register of Nurses to see if a nurse is authorised to prescribe.

-The list of Medicines that Designated Registered Nurse Prescribers may prescribe is specified by the Director-General of Health under the Medicines Act 1981.
-This list is published in the New Zealand Gazette and may be found here as notice 2016-go5188.
+The list of medicines that registered nurse prescribers may prescribe is specified by the Director-General of Health under the Medicines Act 1981.
+This list is published in the New Zealand Gazette and may be found here as notice 2022-go969.